-As for me, my list consists of every country on planet earth.
+As for me, my list consists of every country on planet Earth.
 I don’t have dream destinations.
 There are a couple of countries that I think of visiting.
-But mostly, I decide on where to go rather spontaneously.
+But mostly, I decide where to go rather spontaneously.
 It can be really silly things that lead my steps.

 What was it that brought me to Argentina then?

-A couple of week later, there was a photo of those impressive walls of eternal ice in Patagonia on the facebook-timeline of a friend.
-That moment, I knew where to next: Argentina.
+A couple of weeks later, there was a photo of those impressive walls of eternal ice in Patagonia on the Facebook-timeline of a friend.
+At that moment, I knew where to next: Argentina.